 Cropped granite can be used in a wall where either a more roughly squared finish is required or where wall thickness is an issue.
 We split (crop) the stone to either 100-150mm or 100-200mm width.
 This also makes the stones more square in shape.

 This innovative shower was built from hammered granite it is featured at Center Parcs Longleat in Wiltshire.

 So many options

-This is a project by Kier in Enys Road, it incorporates Portugese brown granite walling stone.
+This is a project by Kier in Enys Road, it incorporates Portuguese brown granite walling stone.
 This is a great product for buildings with 100mm bed depths.

-Much like the job at Enys Road, this job at College Farm incorporated 100mm Portugeese granite into the project.
+Much like the job at Enys Road, this job at College Farm incorporated 100mm Portuguese granite into the project.
 This instead used the silver granite colour.

 £372.00 (£310.00 excl.
 VAT)